The perspective of voids on rising cosmology tensions: Conclusions

 \section{Conclusions}

-In this \emph{Letter}, we analyzed the size function of voids identified in the BOSS DR12 galaxies \citep{Reid2016}.
+In this work, we analyzed the size function of voids identified in the BOSS DR12 galaxies \citep{Reid2016}.
 We computed the void number counts in two redshift bins and modeled them by means of an extension of the popular Vdn model \citep{jennings2013,contarini2019,Contarini2022BOSS}.
 The latter relies on two nuisance parameters, $C_{\rm slope}$ and $C_{\rm offset}$, that we calibrated using 100 realizations of the official BOSS MultiDark PATCHY simulations \citep{BOSSDR12_clustering}.
 The modeling we considered consistently accounts for redshift-space and geometric distortions and was validated in \cite{Contarini2022BOSS} on the PATCHY mocks.
 In a first attempt to exploit the combined power of different void statistics, we compute the constraints resulting from the combined analysis of void counts and shape distortions, the latter coming from \cite{hamaus2020}.
 The combination procedure we applied in this analysis assumed the two void statistics to be independent.
-Although potential cross-correlation matrix elements were not considered, their impact is expected to be negligible \citep{Kreisch2021} and will be further explored in future studies.
+Indeed, we estimated the covariance between void counts and the void-galaxy cross-correlation function, revealing that the cross-terms are statistically consistent with zero.

 We focused on the $\Omega_{\rm m}$--$\sigma_8$ and $\Omega_{\rm m}$--$H_0$ parameter planes, comparing our results with other selected noteworthy cosmological constraints from the literature, in the light of the modern cosmological tensions.
-First, we presented the results derived from the combination of the two selected void statistics, investigating the ${S_8 \equiv \sigma_8\sqrt{\Omega_{\rm m}/0.3}}$ tension. obtained the marginalized constraints $\Omega_{\rm m} = 0.308^{+0.021}_{-0.018}$ and $\sigma_8 = 0.809^{+0.072}_{-0.068}$, which translate into the derived parameter $S_8 = 0.813^{+0.093}_{-0.068}$.
+First, we presented the results derived from the combination of the two selected void statistics, investigating the ${S_8 \equiv \sigma_8\sqrt{\Omega_{\rm m}/0.3}}$ tension.
+We previously obtained the marginalized constraints $\Omega_{\rm m} = 0.308^{+0.021}_{-0.018}$ and $\sigma_8 = 0.809^{+0.072}_{-0.068}$, which translate into the derived parameter $S_8 = 0.813^{+0.093}_{-0.068}$.
 These results are both competitive and compatible with cosmological constraints derived from other probes, such as the void-galaxy cross-correlation function, galaxy cluster number counts, the 3x2pt statistics and others.

 We then oriented our analysis towards the $H_0$ tension, deriving from the analysis of different void statistics the marginalized constraints $\Omega_\mathrm{m} = 0.310^{+0.020}_{-0.021}$ and $H_0 = 67.3^{+10.0}_{-9.1} \ \mathrm{km} \ \mathrm{s}^{-1} \ \mathrm{Mpc}^{-1}$.
 Due to the large uncertainty on the estimate of $H_0$, our constraints are in agreement with various results from the literature, such as those derived from the analysis of CMB anisotropies in the \cite{Planck2018_results} and from SN Ia by \cite{Riess2022} and \cite{Brout2022a,Brout2022b}.